FreeTTSFreeTTS

 PRO · Premium

-Newest-generation Microsoft voices (released 2025).
-Reads context naturally — automatically expresses emotion from the text without explicit style tags.
+Our newest-generation tier (released 2025).
+Reads context naturally and automatically expresses emotion from the text without explicit style tags.
 Look for ":DragonHDLatestNeural" suffix.

 When to use: Highest-quality narration when you want emotion to come from the writing itself, not from markup.